innoveit/react-native-ble-manager/README.md

 - Remember to use the `start` method before anything.
 - Avoid to connect/read/write to a peripheral during scan.
 - Android API >= 23 require the ACCESS_COARSE_LOCATION permission to scan for peripherals.
 React Native >= 0.33 natively support PermissionsAndroid like in the example.
+- Before write, read or start notification you need to call `retrieveServices` method

 ## Example
 Look in the [example](https://github.com/innoveit/react-native-ble-manager/tree/master/example) project.